tari/83pa28d/content/lesson/week4/day23.md

 | 1   | Timer interrupts are serviced             | Timer interrupts are ignored             |
 | 4   | Linkport interrupts are serviced          | Linkport interrupts are ignored          |

-The meanings of bits 2 and 3 are not known.
+Bits 2 and 3 are usually unimportant, so we're ignoring them here.
+Just know they should usually be set to 0 and 1, respectively.

 When the interrupt is entered, output %00000000 to disable all interrupts and prevent an infinite loop.
 To return, output %00001011, restore the registers, re-enable interrupts, and then finally return.

 Detecting Interrupts